Debit Mastercard

 Debit Mastercard is a brand of debit cards provided by Mastercard.
 They use the same systems as standard Mastercard credit cards but they do not use a line of credit to the customer, instead relying on funds that the customer has in their bank account.

+Availability

 Algeria

 Several banks offer Credit and Debit Mastercard in Algeria (Algeria Gulf Bank, Banque de Développement Local, Crédit Populaire Agricole).

 Argentina

 In 2011, Banco de Córdoba started offering Debit Mastercard to its clients, as a direct competitor to the Visa Débito card.
 However, this would not be a direct replacement of all Maestro cards in the Argentine market, since it will be analyzed with each bank.

 Australia

 In Australia, the Debit Mastercard is the main competitor to the Visa Debit cards provided by Visa Inc.

 The Debit Mastercard was first launched in Australia by Westpac in 2006 as an alternative card for the bank's Cirrus cardholders.